Jonesboro, Arkansas: Air service

-The region is served by the Jonesboro Municipal Airport.
+The region is served by the Jonesboro Municipal Airport, which is served by Southern Airways Express through the federally subsidized Essential Air Service program.

 Public transport

-The city is served by the Jonesboro Economic Transit System (JETS).
-As of 2011, JETS operates three fixed routes, as well as para-transit service for disabled persons.
+The city is served by Jonesboro Economical Transit (GOJO).
+As of 2026, GOJO operates four fixed routes, as well as paratransit service for disabled persons.
 Intercity bus service to the city is provided by Greyhound Lines.